libxml-raku/LibXML-raku/docs/Raw.md

 class LibXML::Raw::xmlSAXHandler
 --------------------------------

-A SAX handler is bunch of callbacks called by the parser when processing of the input generate data or structure informations.
+A SAX handler is bunch of callbacks called by the parser when processing of the input generate data or structure information.

 class LibXML::Raw::xmlError
 ---------------------------